Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

-then for any Lorentzian surface $X$ such that $\mathcal{E}_X \simeq \mathcal{E}$, the geodesics of $X$ remain in a ribbon after a certain while. \end{proposition} \begin{proof} Suppose there is a geodesic in $\mathcal{E}_X$ that leaves infinitely many ribbons; it defines a ray in $\mathcal{E}_X$ with infinitely many cusps.
-Since $\mathcal{G}(\mathcal{E}_X)$ is a tree, Fact \ref{Observation sur la nature des bouts --> chaines} above implies that there is no geometric ray defining this end, so it gives a non-geometric end in $\mathcal{E}_X$.
-By hypothesis, this end contains only $4$-order branchings, so that the geodesic defines a chain in $\mathcal{E}_X$.
-If the geodesic lies in every maximal ribbon at most on $3$ bands, then it defines an $N_{\infty}$-piece.
-Otherwise, using the fact that the sign of the norm of $K$ changes on two consecutive bands, we see that each time the geodesic crosses a maximal ribbon in more than $3$ bands, it defines $N_2$-pieces in the chain; since it crosses infinitely many of them, the chain contains infinitely many of $N_2$-pieces.
-Both cases are excluded by the "special end" condition $(\mathcal{SE})$, which ends the proof. \end{proof} \begin{remark} The $1$-dimensional Riemannian manifolds with topology $\mathfrak{T}$ containing only geometric ends are special cases of manifolds involved in Proposition \ref{space of leaves with condition ME}.
+then for any Lorentzian surface $X$ such that $\mathcal{E}_X \simeq \mathcal{E}$, the geodesics of $X$ remain in a ribbon after a certain while. \end{proposition} \begin{proof} Suppose there is a geodesic $\gamma$ in $X$ that leaves infinitely many ribbons; its projection on $\mathcal{E}_X$, that we denote by $\hat{\gamma}$, is a ray with infinitely many cusps that leaves any compact subset of $\mathcal{E}_X$, defining this way and end of $\mathcal{E}_X$.
+We claim that this end is a non-geometric end.
+To see this, suppose there is a geodesic ray $r$ that defines this end.
+Define $N(r)$ to be the sequence of elements of $\Sigma$ -taken in an increasing order- defined by $r$.
+Fact \ref{Observation sur la nature des bouts --> chaines} above implies that $N(r)$ and $N(\hat{\gamma})$ admit a common subsequence.
+Furthermore, since $\mathcal{G}(\mathcal{E}_X)$ is a tree and $r$ is a smooth semi-geodesic, we can say that $N(r)$ is a subsequence of $N(\hat{\gamma})$, and the two sequences only differ along a $4$-order branching, with $\hat{\gamma}$ having two cusps on it.
+Since the ray $\hat{\gamma}$ comes from a geodesic of $X$, this behavior is impossible, which proves our claim.
+Now, since all ends of $\mathcal{E}_X$ are special ends, it follows that this end only contains $4$-order branchings, so this geodesic defines a chain in $\mathcal{E}_X$.
+If the geodesic lies in every maximal ribbon at most on $3$ bands (outside some compact subset of $X$), then it defines an $N_{\infty}$-piece in $\mathcal{E}_X$.
+Otherwise, using the fact that the norm of $K$ changes sign on two consecutive bands, we see that each time the geodesic crosses a maximal ribbon in more than $3$ bands, it defines $N_2$-pieces in the chain; so when it crosses infinitely many of them, the chain it defines contains infinitely many $N_2$-pieces.
+Both cases are excluded by the "special end" condition $(SE)$, which ends the proof. \end{proof} \begin{remark} The $1$-dimensional Riemannian manifolds with topology $\mathfrak{T}$ containing only geometric ends are special cases of manifolds involved in Proposition \ref{space of leaves with condition ME}.
 For example, a finite gluing of ($\mathcal{G}$) manifolds gives many examples of them. \end{remark} \begin{theorem} Let $(X,K)$ be a simply connected null-complete Lorentzian surface with a Killing field $K$.
-Suppose that $\mathcal{E}_X$ satisfies the condition $\mathcal{(SE)}$ in Theorem \ref{space of leaves with condition ME} above.
-Then $X$ is complete if and only if all the ribbons of $X$ satisfy the (CR) condition of Lemma \ref{Complétude dans un ruban}. \end{theorem} \begin{proof} According to Proposition \ref{space of leaves with condition ME}, any geodesic of $X$ remains in a ribbon after a certain while, hence $X$ is complete if and only if all the ribbons in $X$ satisfy the (CR) condition, by Lemma \ref{Complétude dans un ruban}. \end{proof} \begin{corollary} Let $(X,K)$ be a simply connected null-complete Lorentzian surface with a Killing field $K$.
-Suppose that \begin{itemize} \item $\mathcal{E}_X$ satisfies the condition $\mathcal{(SE)}$ in Theorem \ref{space of leaves with condition ME} above, \item the norm of $K$ is bounded. \end{itemize} Then $X$ is complete. \end{corollary} \begin{proof} When the norm of the Killing field is bounded, the completeness of distinguished geodesics of the space of leaves implies that of the geodesics of the surface which remain in a ribbon after a certain while (see the last conclusion of Lemma \ref{Complétude dans un ruban}).
-Since any geodesic of $X$ remains in a ribbon after a certain while, this ends the proof. \end{proof}
+Suppose that $\mathcal{E}_X$ satisfies the condition $(SE)$ in Theorem \ref{space of leaves with condition ME} above.
+Then $X$ is complete if and only if all the ribbons of $X$ satisfy the (SRC) condition of Lemma \ref{Complétude dans un ruban}. \end{theorem} \begin{proof} According to Proposition \ref{space of leaves with condition ME}, any geodesic of $X$ remains in a ribbon after a certain while, hence $X$ is complete if and only if all the ribbons in $X$ satisfy the (SRC) condition, by Lemma \ref{Complétude dans un ruban}. \end{proof} \begin{corollary} Let $(X,K)$ be a simply connected null-complete Lorentzian surface with a Killing field $K$.
+Suppose that \begin{itemize}[topsep=0pt, itemsep=0pt, parsep=0pt] \item $\mathcal{E}_X$ satisfies the condition $(SE)$ in Theorem \ref{space of leaves with condition ME} above, \item the norm of $K$ is bounded. \end{itemize} Then $X$ is complete. \end{corollary} \begin{proof} Since $X$ is null complete and the norm $K$ is bounded, the ribbons in $X$ satisfy the (SRC) condition (see the last conclusion of Lemma \ref{Complétude dans un ruban}).
+We conclude using Theorem \ref{Complétudes: conditions sur les bouts spéciaux} above. \end{proof}